-- 6.9 Esquire Developments took the top prize in the 'boutique development' category for its Manor Farm development of luxury farmstead homes near Cliffe at this year's Evening Standard New Homes Awards. - 6.10 The second Medway Design and Regeneration Awards were successfully held in September 2022.
-The awards celebrated Medway's most innovative and exciting building projects, changes of use and conservation/heritage schemes which have played an important part in the area's regeneration in the last five years. - 6.11 In December 2022, the Government published a consultation on reforms to national planning policy and has also consulted on the proposed approach to updating the National Planning Policy Framework.
-An initial update to the NPPF, due in Spring 2023 and based on proposals in the consultation, will be an important first step towards the implementation of Levelling Up and Regeneration Bill (LURB). - 6.12 The draft Cliffe and Cliffe Woods neighbourhood Plan completed its examination stage in March and will go to referendum in May 2023.
-The Arches (Chatham) and High Halstow Neighbourhood Plans have been published for representations at Regulation 16.
-The consultation period runs from 17 March to 30 April 2023.
-Hoo St Werburgh and Chattenden neighbourhood planning group is preparing to consult on its draft plan at Regulation 14 in early summer 2023. - 6.13 The Government are out to consultation on proposals to increase planning fees and to improve capacity, capability and performance within local planning authorities.
-Medway will be responding within the deadline of 26 April 2023.

-7. Climate change implications

-- 7.1 Planning Officers are members of a technical group supported by the Planning Advisory Service considering best practice in planning for climate change. - 7.2 Representatives of the Planning team attend the Climate Change Board meetings and are on the Officer Climate Change Steering group to bring forward an action plan to deal with climate change. - 7.3 Planning officers are supporting the commissioning of a heat network study. - 7.4 Considerations of climate change are being reflected in the draft local plan policies and development allocations. - 7.5 All planning applications for new development must have a section on Climate Change and Energy efficiency.
+- 6.8 Recognising the important role that Small/Medium Enterprises (SME's) can play in helping Medway meet its housing needs, Medway facilitated the setting up of a North Kent SME Forum, which is chaired by an SME (at present Paul Henry of Esquire Developments).
+This should help to build stronger partnership working and support SME's to compliment the delivery of homes from the volume house builders.
+The Chief Planning Officers of Medway and other North Kent LPA's are invited to attend every other meeting. - 6.9 In December 2022, the Government published a consultation on reforms to national planning policy and has also consulted on the proposed approach to updating the National Planning Policy Framework.
+Medway responded to both consultations.
+An initial update to the NPPF was due in Spring 2023 but has been delayed.
+The revised NPPF will be an important first step towards the implementation of Levelling Up and Regeneration Bill (LURB). - 6.10 The Cliffe and Cliffe Woods Neighbourhood Plan went to Referendum in May 2023 and was adopted as part of the Council's Development Plan in May 2023.
+Draft Neighbourhood Plans for Arches (Chatham) and High Halstow were published for representations at Regulation 16 from Friday 17 March to Sunday 30 April 2023.
+The Council has collated external and internal comments and is now arranging for an independent examination of the plans.
+Hoo St Werburgh and Chattenden draft neighbourhood plan has been published for consultation at 'Regulation 14' from 19 June to 31 July 2023.
+The Planning Service is collating corporate and service comments to respond to the consultation by the end July. - 6.11 The Government have consulted on proposals to increase planning fees and to improve capacity, capability and performance within local planning authorities.
+Medway responded to the consultant in April 2023. - 7 Climate change implications - 7.1 Planning Officers are members of a technical group supported by the Planning Advisory Service considering best practice in planning for climate change. - 7.2 Representatives of the Planning team attend the Climate Change Board meetings and are on the Officer Climate Change Steering group to bring forward an action plan to deal with climate change. - 7.3 Planning officers are supporting the commissioning of a heat network study. - 7.4 Considerations of climate change are being reflected in the draft local plan policies and development allocations. - 7.5 All planning applications for new development must have a section on Climate Change and Energy efficiency.
 Validation requirements have been changed so that all applications for new development are required to include information on climate change and energy efficiency.